 "Legally Blonde: The Musical" was a lot of fun in 2012.
 Read Jasmine Joshua's review.

 "Tree," by Julie Hébert, is a powerfully staged and performed exploration of the meaning of family.
 The show ran January 24 through March 7, 2015.
 Read Kevin Kelly's review.

-"Ideation" is the latest wild fusion of ideas from innovative playwright Aaron Loeb.
+"Ideation" was a wild fusion of ideas from innovative playwright Aaron Loeb.
 Strap yourself in; it's a bumpy ride, says reviewer Kevin Kelly..
 September 23 through November 8, 2014.